Charleston (dance): Solo

 Whichever style of Charleston one chooses, whether dancing alone, with a partner, or in groups, the basic step resembles the natural movement of walking, though it is usually performed in place.
-The arms swing forward and backwards, with the right arm coming forward as the left leg 'steps' forwards, and then moving back as the left arm and right leg begin their forward movement.
+The arms swing forward and back, with the right arm moving forward as the left leg 'steps' forward, then moving back as the left arm and right leg begin their forward movement.
 Toes are not pointed, but feet usually form a right angle with the leg at the ankle.
-Arms are usually extended from the shoulder, either with straight lines, or more frequently with bent elbows and hands at right angles from the wrist (characteristics of many African dances).
+Arms are usually extended from the shoulder, either with straight lines or more frequently with bent elbows and hands at right angles from the wrist (characteristics of many African dances).
 Styling varies with each Charleston type from this point.

-Solo 20s Charleston
+Solo 1920s Charleston

-Solo 20s Charleston gained popularity in the early 2000s, in many local Lindy Hop scenes around the world, prompted by competitions such as the Ultimate Lindy Hop Showdown (in 2005 and 2006 particularly) and workshops in the dance taught by high-profile dancers such as the Harlem Hot Shots (formerly known as The Rhythm Hot Shots) and a range of independent dancers.
+Solo 1920s Charleston gained popularity in the early 2000s, in many local Lindy Hop scenes around the world, prompted by competitions such as the Ultimate Lindy Hop Showdown (in 2005 and 2006 particularly) and workshops in the dance taught by high-profile dancers such as the Harlem Hot Shots (formerly known as The Rhythm Hot Shots) and a range of independent dancers.

-Usually danced to hot jazz music recorded or composed in the 1920s, solo 20s Charleston is styled quite differently from the Charleston associated with the 1930s, 1940s and Lindy Hop, though they are structurally similar.
+Usually danced to hot jazz music recorded or composed in the 1920s, the solo 20s Charleston is styled quite differently from the Charleston associated with the 1930s, 1940s, and Lindy Hop, though they are structurally similar.

 Solo 20s Charleston is usually danced to music at comparatively high tempos (usually above 200 or 250 beats per minute, with tempos above 300 BPM considered 'fast'), and is characterized by high-energy dancing.
 Faster movements are often contrasted with slower, dragging steps and improvisations.

 As it is danced today, solo 20s Charleston often combines steps from several dances associated with the 1920s.
 The most valued form of solo 20s Charleston combines choreography with improvisation and creative variations on familiar dance steps.
-Above all, the most popular and most "successful" solo 20s Charleston dancers respond to the music in creative ways to express themselves.
+Above all, the most popular and most "successful" solo 20s Charleston dancers respond to the music to express themselves creatively.

 Solo 20s Charleston is often danced in groups on the social dance floor or in formal choreography.
-Latterly, a derivative of the Charleston, known as the 'Chevin', has been witnessed in European dance halls.
-The origins of the Chevin are not known; however, some proponents suggest it is named after Elliott Chevin, a Serbian freedom fighter.